cool4zbl/doodle/blog/2022-12-01-welcome/index.md

 Hello, I started writing again.

-This time, I used [Docusaurus](https://docusaurus.io/), and it feels pretty good.
+This time, I used [Docusaurus](https://docusaurus.io/), and it worked pretty good.

-This website belongs to me.
-I hope I can continue to ponder and summarize since I believe it is a good habit.
+This is my personal website; I hope I can continue to ponder and summarize since I believe it is a good habit.

 ## Goal
 So I want to accomplish the following: